nautobot/nautobot/nautobot/docs/plugins/development.md

             'animal': animal,
         })
 ```

+!!! tip
+    The `nautobot.apps.views.GenericView` class was added in Nautobot 1.6.16 and 2.1.9.
+If you're developing against an earlier version, you can use `django.views.generic.View` in combination with the `django.contrib.auth.mixins.LoginRequiredMixin` instead.

 This view retrieves a random animal from the database and and passes it as a context variable when rendering a template named `animal.html`, which doesn't exist yet.
 To create this template, first create a directory named `templates/nautobot_animal_sounds/` within the app source directory.
 (We use the app's name as a subdirectory to guard against naming collisions with other apps.)
 Then, create a template named `animal.html` as described below.